RedstormJones/SPDX_Eclipse_Plugin/README.md

 Contact Us
 ------------------

-If you have any questions or concerns regarding the SPDX Eclipse Plugin, contact the project administrators @ <a href="mailto:rbeasley@unomaha.edu>rbeasley@unomaha.edu</a>.
+If you have any questions or concerns regarding the SPDX Eclipse Plugin, contact the project administrators at rbeasley@unomaha.edu